-As of the date of this MD&A, the Company holds cash and cash equivalents of approximately \$6.5 million, of which \$1.3 million has been set aside as a reclamation bond and \$1.3 million in a debt service ratio account as part of the loan financing agreement.
+As of the date of this MD&A, the Company holds cash and cash equivalents of approximately \$10.4 million, of which \$1.3 million has been set aside as a reclamation bond, \$1.3 million in a debt service ratio account as part of the loan financing agreement and \$6.1 million has been drawn down but currently held in the blocked account until required by the Company.
 Management believes it is sufficient to maintain the operations for the next twelve months.
-Total cash outflow in respect of operating and investing activities for Q1 2018 was \$2,098,712 and \$6,230,834, respectively.
+Total cash outflow in respect of operating and investing activities for YTD 2018 was \$2,153,877 and \$17,018,848, respectively.

-The amount of the Company's administrative expenditures is related to the level of financing and development activities that are being conducted, which in turn may depend on the Company's ability to complete the construction of the anorthosite project within budget and on time and, also, on recent other exploration activities and prospects, as well as the general market conditions relating to the availability of funding for exploration and development stage resource companies.
+The amount of the Company's administrative expenditures is related to the level of financing and development activities that are being conducted, which in turn may depend on the Company's ability to complete the construction of the Project within budget and on time and, also, on recent other exploration activities and prospects, as well as the general market conditions relating to the availability of funding for exploration and development stage resource companies.
 Consequently, the Company does not acquire properties or conduct exploration work on them on a pre-determined basis and, as a result, there may not be predictable or observable trends in the Company's business activities and comparisons of financial operating results with prior years may not be meaningful.